STEAMED RICE & LENTIL CAKES WITH SPICY, HOT, SWEET & SOUR AUBERGINE CHUTNEY

 Grind the rice using little water.

 Mix the two together and add salt.
-Using very little water make a thick batter.
+Using very little water make a medium thick batter.
+Cover the container.

 Note: Some people prefer half a cup of urad dal for making the idli batter.
 The amount totally depends on what kind of texture you prefer for idlis.